Wasted-Audio/ryukau_LV2Plugins/README.md

 WaveCymbal is a banded wave-guide synthesizer.
 This is an attempt to make cymbal sounds, but result is more like dragging bunch of empty cans on asphalt.
 Be cautious tweaking controls that turns red when pointing.
 They can drastically change output gain.

 WaveCymbal can be used as a effect.
-To turn off oscillator, change Oscillator->Sustain to Off.
+To turn off oscillator, change `Oscillator->Sustain` to `Off`.

 Block diagram of WaveCymbal.
 BP is short for Band-pass.